-Quite some time ago, my friend (and contributor) Emily and I were having a discussion about weird happenings in moldy houses.
+Quite some time ago, my friend Emily and I were having a discussion about weird happenings in moldy houses.
 Specifically, we were pontificating on our spider and ant problems.
 We dealt with something far beyond your normal seasonal insect issues.
 We both had nonstop massive invasions.
 And we both had toxic mold.

 Shortly after, Andrea from It Takes Time shared a post about moldy homes being haunted.
 I read that post about a dozen times.
 I felt vindicated finally.
 Not just because we had unusual amounts of insects (more in a minute on our hypothesis about that) but also because of my daughter’s experiences with the supernatural while we lived in the moldy house.
 And also some experiences I personally had living in other moldy dwellings throughout my lifetime.

 Now before you close this post without reading it, please hear me out.
 I’m not nuts.
 There is a real-life study happening now that looks at this connection.
 Plus, Andrea did her own informal survey which addresses the correlation between mold and haunted houses.
 It was a little bone chilling.